 What it is: Back before the Internet, people had “pen pals,” or friends who lived far away and communicated by writing letters to each other.
 Conversation Exchange lets you find an email pen pal who you can write to in English.

 Price: Free to visit as a guest.
-Each club has its own fees if you decide to join as as member.
+Each club has its own fees if you decide to join as a member.
 Price varies for each club.

-What it is: The Toastmasters Club is a place where people can learn public English speaking skills.
-It is not an English learning organization, but rather it is a general speaking practice organization.
+What it is: Toastmasters is a place where people can learn public English speaking skills.
+It’s not an English learning organization, but rather it’s a general speaking practice organization.

 Here, anyone can learn and practice speaking in front of others.
-It is a great place to get more confidence for speaking with people in English.
-There are videos online that you can check to see if this is the kind of speaking practice you are looking for, and there are clubhouses all over the world.
+It’s a great place to get more confidence in speaking with people in English.
+There are videos online that you can check to see if this is the kind of speaking practice you’re looking for, and there are clubhouses all over the world.
 Find one near you by visiting this page.

 Price: Basic membership is free.
 Premium membership prices vary.

-Find an English speaker learning your language, or find another English learner to practice English with—it is up to you.
+Find an English speaker learning your language, or find another English learner to practice English with—it’s up to you.

-- Watch authentic videos.
+Watch authentic videos.
 Authentic videos are made by and for native English speakers.
 Since we’ve already talked about how to practice your typing, reading and speaking skills, you can get some very important listening skills through native English videos.
 One great resources for this type of practice is FluentU.

 And remember—when you’re on the internet, you’re never alone.
 Visit any of these websites and you’ll find many other people like you looking to learn and have some great conversations.